 - Teeth that are not symmetrical

 If you have just one tooth whose appearance you don’t like, you can get a single veneer to cover it.
 If you want a more comprehensive smile makeover, you can become the proud owner of as many veneers as are necessary (usually 4 – 8) to give you the look you want.

 What Is the Process for Getting Veneers?

-Your journey to a brilliant new smile begins with a consultation with Dr. Cayo.
-Let her know what you’d like your smile to look like, and she’ll perform an examination to determine if you are a candidate for veneers.
+Your journey to a brilliant new smile begins with a consultation with Dr. Makwana.
+Let him know what you’d like your smile to look like, and he'll perform an examination to determine if you are a candidate for veneers.
 If veneers seem like the right solution for you, the process for installing your new look will take place over a couple of appointments.

 What Are the Benefits of Porcelain Veneers?

 Besides making over your smile, veneers offer a few big benefits benefits: